imjoy-team/ImJoy/docs/api.md

 An op can have its own GUI defined by the `ui` string.

 By default, all ops of a plugin will call the `run` function of the plugin.
-You can use `my.config.type` in the `run` function to differentiate which op was called.
+You can use `ctx.config.type` in the `run` function to differentiate which op was called.

 Alternatively, you can define another `Plugin API` function in the `run` field.
 The function must be a member of the plugin class or being exported (with `api.export`)